MassimilianoPozzi/python_julia_structural_behavioral_economics/README.md

 - DellaVigna, Stefano, John A. List, Ulrike Malmendier, and Gautam Rao, 2017, "Voting To Tell Others", *Review of Economic Studies*, 84(1): 143&ndash;181
 	- Estimation Methods: Simulated Method of Moments

-We chose these papers to replicate because (a) they were recently published in general interest journals and, as such, they constitute the state-of-the-art in structural behavioral economics, (b) the replication files are available on the journal's website, and (c) they allow us to explore a wide array of different estimation methods and modeling of heterogeneity (the two building blocks of a structural model, as discussed in Sections 4.1 and 4.2 of DellaVigna 2018).
+We chose these papers to replicate because (a) they were recently published in general interest journals and, as such, they constitute the state-of-the-art in structural behavioral economics, (b) the replication files are available on the journal's website, and (c) they allow us to explore a wide array of different estimation methods and modeling of heterogeneity (the two building blocks of a structural model, as discussed in Sections 4.1 and 4.2 of DellaVigna 2018 and detailed in the list above).